NSCoder/Joybox-Documentation/documentation/layer/index.markdown

 categories: documentation
 ---

-The Layer class represents the drawing canvas for the Game, they can contain Sprites, Labels and other Layers like Menus as children.
+The Layer class represents the drawing canvas for the Game.
+They can contain Sprites, Labels and other Layers like Menus as children.
 Also they receive the user interaction: like the touches on the screen on iOS or the mouse clicks on OSX.

-Because of their characteristics the most of the Game logic must be placed inside a subclass of a Layer:
+Because of their characteristics most of the Game logic must be placed inside a subclass of a Layer:

 ```ruby
 class MotherShipLayer < Joybox::Core::Layer